Eye For Film >> Movies >> Blade Runner: The Final Cut (1982) Film Review

 It is the characters that benefit most from this version.
 By dispensing with Deckard's narration, there is the sense we are watching a lone gunman, hard boiled and highly dangerous.

-The famous dream sequence, in which Deckard sees, not electric sheep, but a beautiful unicorn, is retained from the earlier director’s cut, adding a complexity to the character and his relationship with "femme fatale" replicant Rachel (Sean Young).
+The famous dream sequence, in which Deckard sees, not electric sheep, but a beautiful unicorn, is retained from the earlier director’s cut, adding a complexity to the character and his relationship with "femme fatale" replicant Rachael (Sean Young).
 Here, he seems even more conflicted and compromised than before.

 There are additional tweaks, correcting continuity errors, but perhaps the most poignant change comes with Batty’s release of the dove on the roof, now given a much more dystopian feel.